 One of the most frequent questions FLTF gets asked is for an estimate of annual payment amounts for homeowners based on the total assessment amount.
 As this paper has defined, the assessment amount will vary based on what the final project costs are and if any additional grants are received.
-For informational purposes and an illustrative example, below are four tables illustrating what the average annual payment amounts with principal and interest would be assuming the financing plan described above with both bond and USACE loan financing at a 5% interest rate.
+For informational purposes and an illustrative example, below is a table illustrating what the average annual payment amounts with principal and interest would be assuming the financing plan described above with both bond and USACE loan financing at a 5% interest rate, at \$217.7 million, the not-to-exceed amount.
+Also incorporated is the 2025-2029 O&M assessment, to define the total annual payment homeowners can anticipate.
 To find your specific benefit factor total please visit the assessment map on Four Lakes' website.